POIC Logistics is a wholly-owned subsidiary of POIC Sabah Sdn Bhd, the developer of the POIC Lahad Datu

 POIC Lahad Datu was set up in 2005 to take advantage of about 1.5 million hectares of oil palm plantations.
 Together with neighbouring Sarawak state and the Indonesian provinces in Kalimantan, Borneo island is potentially the single largest location producing the world's largest quantity of palm oil.
 This promises massive prospects in downstream value-adding.

 Malaysia and Indonesia combine to account for about 85% of the global palm oil output.
 Most of these will be produced in Sabah, Sarawak and Kalimantan, which are territories within the BIMP-EAGA (Brunei-Indonesia-Malaysia-Philippines East Asean Growth Area).
 This geographical area and its rich resources are increasingly being viewed as a single economic entity with a market of 80 million.

 POIC Port's proximity to these territories and other resource-rich areas such as Sulawesi, Irian Jaya, the maritime resources of the Celebes Sea, Sulu Sea and the shipping potential of the Lombok-Makassar Straits makes it the port of choice for the region.
-Accordingly, POIC Lahad Datu aims to be the regional hub for vegetable oils, logistics, fertilizers and trans-shipment of this vibrant region.
+Accordingly, POIC Lahad Datu aims to be the regional port and logistics hub for vegetable oils, logistics, fertilizers and trans-shipment of this vibrant region.

 The POIC Lahad Datu Port, with its natural deep harbour (upwards of 20 metres), is a key logistical factor as investors to capture the numerous new and enormous opportunities related to oil palm, biomass, shipping, oil & gas, manufacturing, logistics and other resource-based industries.